Artist, Writer, Educator

-My commissions have varied from cherished pets, to a ship where an engaged couple first met, to a favorite sports legend, to a modernistic nude.
+My commissions have varied from cherished pets, to a ship where an engaged couple first met, to a favorite sports legend, a doorway, an antique portrait, and a modernistic nude.
 I would be happy to talk to you about creating a piece of original art for you.

 My immersion in art begins with the vision of shapes and contrasts and the challenge of composition and progresses to the tactile joy of mixing color on the palette.
 I’ve learned to understand objects as shapes and shadows, and I take pleasure in transforming photos, ideas, or three-dimensional objects into visual interpretations on canvas.
 Using a palette knife allows me the freedom of experimentation, moving the paint on the canvas, changing direction, scratching, blending, until I am satisfied with my creation.
 I mix my colors from a basic palette and work within this minimal palette to create a rich spectrum of colors.
 My art reflects the passion and personality of the people and places that I paint.